Driveiei/ML-Pokemon-Image-Classification/README.md

 ![3.JPG](picture/3.JPG)
 ![4.JPG](picture/4.JPG)
 ![5.JPG](picture/5.JPG)
+'Note' that every convolution layers will starts at 16 kernel size and multiply by 2 for each layer.

 I already tried more than 10 times with different parameters like adjust layers, kernel sizes, image width, and batch size to get the best accuracy but I forgot to capture some of the experiments.
 Most of them had the accuracy around 30%.